How can you start making money blogging?

 You don’t have to know about coding to make your blog look the way you want it to look.

 Just remember that every problem has a solution.
-Give yourself time.
 You’ll get there.
-It’ll be rewarding when you do so.
+It will be rewarding when you do.

 You could pick 1 big topic like parenthood, money, food, fashion.
 You could pick a few topics.
 You could niche down.